Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Comprehensive Approach: Treating all structures limiting movement

-Joint Mobilization + Patient Education
+Joint Mobilisation + Patient Education

 - Understanding: Education about joint function and movement

-- Home Exercises: Self-mobilization techniques where appropriate
+- Home Exercises: Self-mobilisation techniques where appropriate

 - Prevention: Understanding how to maintain joint health